niko-roether/niji/docs/src/getting-started.md

 ## Installation

+### AUR

+Arch Linux users can install niji from the AUR using the `niji-git` package.

+### Manually

-Currently, the only way to install niji is from source.
-To do this:
+To install niji manually from source, do the following steps:

 1. Clone the git repository and enter the folder
 2. Install using cargo: `cargo install --path ./crates/main`